cpostbitbuckets/FRCTutorial/step1/README.md

 # Step 1

+## Overview
+In step 1, we will create a new FRC Robot project with a simple main function, using gradle.

-Start with a gradle init
+Start by creating a folder for your robot code, and call gradle init

     gradle init